calume/agileFlex/Data/README.md

 ### Heat Pump Demand Visualisation

-The seasonal heat pump demand has been consolidated for all heat pumps as shown below:
+The seasonal heat pump demand has been consolidated for all heat pumps as daily timeseries.
+The daily timeseries for the first 500 days for each season and weekday/weekend is shown below along with the mean, Q50 and Q95 for all days within the season-weekday/weekend.

 ![HP_Consolidated](Visualisation/HP_Seasonal_Consolidated.png)